acabedo/poisonedtexts/README.md

 Cabedo, A. (2022).
 Poisoned texts. v.1.0 (beta).
 Available at https://github.com/acabedo/poisonedtexts

+# Download and install

+The most recent version can be downloaded from https://github.com/acabedo/poisonedtexts/tree/main/core.
+You can execute *app.R* on your own local environment, just take into account that if you want to generate report files, you will need to copy *Poisoned.Rmd* on the same folder.
+In addition, to add the logo, this must be also uploaded to the same folder where *app.R* is located.

 # Special mention and acknowledgments

 Part of speech tagging is a mandatory input for Poisoned texts.
 That input wouldn't be possible without the aid of UdPipe R Package (Wijffels 2022), available at https://github.com/bnosac/udpipe.
 In addition, the benefit of using Udpipe is that Poisoned texts can cover a bunch of different languages.
-By now, the selecting options are Spanish, Catalan, English, Italian, German, French, Portuguese and Chinese (this last one only in an experimental state); another languages can also be integrated with a very little modification of the app.
+By now, Poisoned Texts allows the selection of Spanish, Catalan, English, Italian, German, French, Portuguese and Chinese (this last one only in an experimental state); another languages can also be integrated with a very little modification of the app (UdPipe includes the option to access a really big number of different treebanks).

 # Video tutorial